-Gypsy Rose Blanchard set to be paroled years after persuading boyfriend to kill her abusive mother
+Gypsy Rose Blanchard out of prison years after persuading boyfriend to kill her abusive mother

 Prosecutors, however, argued that he was motivated by sex and a desire to be with Gypsy Blanchard, whom he met on a Christian dating website.

 According to the probable cause statement, Gypsy Blanchard supplied the knife and hid in a bathroom while Godejohn repeatedly stabbed her mother.
 The two ultimately made their way by bus to Wisconsin, where they were arrested.
-She has been incarcerated since then at a state women’s prison in Chillicothe.

 “Things are not always as they appear,” said Greene County Sheriff Jim Arnott as the strange revelations began to emerge.